automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

-# Renesas R-Car Starter Kit gen 3 (h3ulcb, m3ulcb) Hardware setup
+# AGL Kickstart on Renesas R-Car Starter Kit Gen3 (h3ulcb, m3ulcb)

-Here is a non exhaustive list of hardware parts that could be used to setup the Starter Kit gen 3 board development environment:
+Here is a non exhaustive list of hardware parts that could be used to setup the R-Car Starter Kit Gen3 board development environment:

-* Starter Kit gen 3 board with its power supply
+* Starter Kit Gen3 board with its power supply
 * mini USB-A cable for serial console
 * USB 2.0 Hub
 * Ethernet cable
 * HDMI type D (Micro connector) cable and associated display
 * micro-SD Card (at least 4GB)
-* USB touch screen device like the GeChic 1502i
+* USB touch screen device like the GeChic 1502i (optional)

 For more information and latest news, please check :

-* For h3ulcb [Here][R-car h3ulcb]
+* [elinux page for h3ulcb][R-car h3ulcb]
-* For m3ulcb [Here][R-car m3ulcb]
+* [elinux page for m3ulcb][R-car m3ulcb]

 The following documents may also be helpful:

-* Yocto-Gen3 on elinux [Link][R-car yocto]
+* [Yocto-Gen3 on elinux][R-car yocto]

-# Building the AGL Demo Platform for R-Car Starter Kit gen 3
+# Building the AGL Demo Platform for R-Car Starter Kit Gen3

-Before set up Build Environment you need to setup the proprietary drivers.
+Before setting up the build environment, you need to download the proprietary drivers.

 * Download Renesas graphics drivers with a "click through" license from Renesas website [Link][rcar demoboard]
  * Under the Target hardware: **R-Car H3/M3** section.

 #### Note:

-* That you have to register with a free account on MyRenesas and accept the license condition before downloading them.
+* You have to register with a free account on MyRenesas and accept the license conditions before downloading them the drivers.
 The operation is fast and simple but nevertheless mandatory to access evaluation of non open-source drivers for free.
 Once you registered, you can download two zip files.
-* The files must be store into directory ~/Downloads (or $XDG_DOWNLOAD_DIR).
+* The files must be stored into your download directory (usually $HOME/Downloads, pointed by $XDG_DOWNLOAD_DIR).
-Here after is an example of their names:
+Here after is an example of the typical files downloaded at the time of writing:
 ```
 chmod a+r $XDG_DOWNLOAD_DIR/*.zip
 ls -l $XDG_DOWNLOAD_DIR